F5Networks/f5-azure-arm-templates/azure-update-bigip-image.md

             },
             "type": "string"
     ```
-  *  Save the new file.
+6. Save the new file.
-  *  Deploy the ARM template as you typically do.
+7. Deploy the ARM template as you typically do.
 For example, you can:
     - Use CLI tools to deploy the template.
 See the individual README file for instructions.
     - Deploy using the Azure portal by uploading the template file using the Templates blade.
 Once it is uploaded, you can launch the new template from there.
-       - This is not an exhaustive list, simply deploy the new template as you do in Azure.
+    - This is not an exhaustive list, simply deploy the new template as you normally would in Azure.